 Each of the techniques attempts to create a leakproof interface between the stomach, the feeding tube, and the anterior abdominal wall.
 The Stamm gastrostomy secures the stomach to a gastrostomy tube using a double purse-string suture to invaginate the stomach about the feeding tube (Figure 64-1A).
 The Witzel technique places the gastrostomy tube through a seromuscular tunnel in the stomach wall (Figure 64-1B).
 The Janeway technique creates a formal tunnel from a gastric flap to envelop the gastrostomy tube and form a gastrocutaneous stoma (Figure 64-1C).
 Importantly, all three techniques involve suturing the stomach wall to the undersurface of the abdominal wall.
 This is significant because if a surgically placed gastrostomy tube is accidentally dislodged in the early postoperative period, the stomach wall remains attached to the abdominal wall and the chance of intraperitoneal contamination is decreased.
 These surgical gastrostomies are considered long-term, semipermanent stomas.

 Modern endoscopic techniques have provided a less invasive option for the placement of percutaneous feeding tubes (also known as gastrostomy tubes, percutaneous endoscopic gastrostomies, or PEGs).7 Distinct advantages of endoscopically placed gastrostomy tubes over surgically placed tubes include relative ease of placement, avoidance of general anesthesia, smaller incision, and a lower morbidity rate.2,7,8 The disadvantages of endoscopic techniques include the inability to place tubes in patients with thick abdominal walls, a history of multiple previous operations, and the presence of abdominal wall hernias, as well as an increased risk of injuring overlying viscera during the “blind” placement of the PEG tube.
-Another disadvantage is the ...
+Another disadvantage is the unique ...